-The Racine Community Foundation has awarded 58 scholarships totaling $59,100 to Racine County college-bound students for the
+The Racine Community Foundation has awarded 86 scholarships totaling $114,265 to Racine County college-bound students for the 2017-2018 academic year.

 "I plan to be a bi-lingual kindergarten teacher with a later goal of administrative roles.
 By awarding me the Martha M. Trautmann Memorial Scholarship you have lightened my financial burden which allows me to focus more on the most important aspect of school: learning."